sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 Typos in names and comments are very common.
 They don’t cause bugs _most of the time_ but could still reduce readability a bit, and code with many typoses look sloppy.
 So having a spell checker in the code editor is a good idea.

 I> We talk more about spell checking in the [Spell checking](#spell-checking) section of the _Learn your code editor_ chapter.

+## Use established naming (casing?) conventions

+TODO: Camel, and so on whatever is used in the language.
+JS with snake_case would be awkward to wirte because nobody does it

+TODO: True CamelCase: T> I prefer true CamelCase for names, and I find names like `WebiOS` hard to read.
+I’d read it as `webi os` and it’d take me some time to understand that it should be `web ios` instead.
+I’d spell this name as `WebIos`.
+We talk more about naming in the [#naming](Naming is hard) chapter.

 ## Use destructuring